EmilieAig/BikeProjectTeam7/RoadMap/README.md

     **Multimedia Creation:**
     - The video representing a cycling race forecast for a specific date will be made by Samira and helping by one or two other team member.
-    - The creation of the website will be carried out by Emilie and Anne-Laure.
+    - The creation of the website will be carried out by Emilie .

     **Verification and Testing:**
-    - Qingjian will perform an initial test to ensure that the project is on the right track.
+    - Emilie will perform an initial test to ensure that the project is on the right track.
     - Anne-Laure will be responsible for the documentation, assisted by another team member depending on the workload and task complexity.
+    - All checks and reviews to ensure everything is correct have been completed by the entire group.

     **Final Presentation Preparation:**\
         The presentation slides, as well as the oral preparation, will be created by the entire team.
 This collaborative work will be done progressively as the project advances.\